graphql-nexus/nexus/docs/app-structure-and-testing.md

 sidebar_label: App Structure & Testing
 ---

-GraphQL Nexus encourages separating your domain logic from the actual resolvers, so you can easily test and reuse your application logic independent of their use in GraphQL.
+Nexus encourages separating your domain logic from the actual resolvers, so you can easily test and reuse your application logic independent of their use in GraphQL.

 ### Structuring Context